sophie-lund/forge/docs/docs/tutorial/defining-a-syntax-tree.md

 One common operation that can be done on syntax trees is cloning them.
 This method must be overridden by every node type and simply returns a new instance of the same type with the same source range and same field values.

-You can use the `syntaxtree::clone` helper function which will clone a single node or a vector of nodes.
+You can use the `clone` helper function which will clone a single node or a vector of nodes.

 ### `onCompare` - deep comparison for syntax trees

 Another common operation for syntax trees is comparison.
 This method compares the field values of the current node `this` with another node `other`.

-You can use the `syntaxtree::compare` helper function which will compare two single nodes or two node vectors.
+You can use the `compare` helper function which will compare two single nodes or two node vectors.

 ## Multiple node types with the exact same fields